aragon/hack/docs/tutorial.md

 ## Use Frame

 At this point you likely want to interact with your DAO.
-Check the [guide on how to use Frame](guides-use-frame.md) to learn how.
+Check the [guide on how to use Frame](guides-use-frame.md).

 ## More CLI commands